s-blu/writerey/documentation/docs/en/note-items.md

 ## Add Document links to a paragraph

+Adding a document link to a paragraph works just like [adding a note to a paragraph](./#add-notes-to-a-paragraph).

 ## Add Notes to a label value

-You can add notes to label values in two ways: Firstly, while you are in a document and have a [activated paragraph](../documents/#activate-a-paragraph) that has this label value maintained.
-Secondly, you can add notes to all values of a label when having the label details opened.
+You can add notes to label values in two ways: First, while you are in a document and have a [activated paragraph](../documents/#activate-a-paragraph) that has this label value maintained.
+Second, you can add notes to all values of a label when having the label details opened.

 ### Adding notes to a label value while editing a document